Robust Design and Analysis of Clinical Trials With Non-proportional Hazards: A Straw Man Guidance from a Cross-pharma

-\item Next step is calculating the sample size and the number of events separately for the four components of MaxCombo test using the Hasegawa 2014 ~\cite{Hasegawa2014}.
+\item The next step involves calculating the sample size and the number of events separately for the four components of MaxCombo test using the ~\cite{Hasegawa2014}.
 This calculation includes a) trial duration of 32 months, b) a drop-out rate of 0.001, c) specific delayed treatment effect alternative stated above, d) level of significance 1.1\% (calculated in step 2), and e) target power of 90\%.
 As the chosen NPH alternative reflects delayed treatment effect, $G^{0,1}$ yields the minimum sample size and number of events.
 Therefore, the initial sample size of the trial is 442 with a target accrual of 360 events.